 Evangelisation is understood as an umbrella embracing the whole activity of the church.
 Any way the church’s task is one whether we call it mission or evangelism.

 So, mission and Evangelism are intimately inter-related.
 Mission in our own particular context is specifically opting for poor, oppressed and marginalized.
 At the same time evangelization is giving human dignity to the socially marginalized and the so refuse of the society.
 It has to powerfully come upon any type of selfishness which works against the will of God.

 The contemporary mission practitioners have to deal with complex issues that affect Christian Mission.
 Evangelical mission need to involve its response to a number of pressures in modern culture.
 It has to engage itself with the ‘world of human-market’ (economic) and media (information technology).

 The proclamation of Christ has to recover its historical role of addressing the dominant cultures; resulting situations and not just to the salvation of the peoples.
 In that case the gospel is not only for all people but also for all situations.

 There are a number of contextual issues which are very prevalent in the society that challenge the modern missionary activities.
 Let us look on some of the issues; like globalization, affluence and affliction and the increasing revolution in science and information technology; which are very prominent in our society and need to be dealt with.

 You may read > What is Stewardship in Christian Church?

-Human rights, environment crises, and social problems; like poverty and unemployment; are to be understood in relation to the processes of globalization.
+Human rights, environment crises, and social problems; like poverty and unemployment; are to understand in relation to the processes of globalization.
 So, the churches should be able to read the signs of the times in order to fulfil their missionary tasks.